LuccaWang1/PetPlanner/README.md

 ![Image of the Log In webpage](/static/images/Readme_Markdown/petplanner_Log_In.png)

 3. Log out
-Utilizing Jinja templating on the navbar: I hand-built the top and bottom nav bars with HTML and Jinja to determine what the user sees depending on which page the user is on and if they are logged in or not.
-I intentionally chose this as a way to create a clean user interface to streamline the user experience when we're navigating the app.
+Utilizing Jinja templating on the navbar, Lucca hand-built the top and bottom nav bars with HTML and Jinja to determine what the user sees depending on which page the user is on and if they are logged in or not.
+She intentionally chose this as a way to create a clean user interface to streamline the user experience when we're navigating the app.

 ![Image of Dashboard webpage with the Log Out button/link in the top navbar in the top right of the image](/static/images/Readme_Markdown/petplanner_Dashboard.png)

 4. Update their account information
 The buttons contain hover and active css for visible changes for the user.
 And when the user clicks the Edit button to edit their account information, the input fields turn the pink-beige color of the set color palette of the app.
-I had a lot of fun coding this Javascript with styling, listener, and the fetch request to the server and handling the server-side and server's response.
+Lucca had a lot of fun quickly coding this Javascript with styling, listener, and the fetch request to the server and handling the server-side and server's response.

 ![Image of My Account webpage](/static/images/Readme_Markdown/petplanner_My_Account.png)